 Skip to content

-6 Novels to Read If You Love Hallmark Holiday Movies
+6 Novels to Read if You Love Hallmark Holiday Movies

-You've got to love those romantic Hallmark and Lifetime movies, famously set in quaint small towns blanketed in festive decor, and love stories with inevitable happy endings.
-Watching them has become a holiday-season tradition, but, come on, we all know the book is usually better than the movie.
-Luckily, you can find lots of sweet and cozy holiday romance novels, including dozens of new releases in the past few months.
+You’ve got to love those romantic Hallmark and Lifetime movies, famously set in quaint small towns blanketed in festive decor, and love stories with guaranteed happy endings.
+Watching them has become a holiday-season tradition, but come on, we all know the book is usually better than the movie.
+Luckily, you can find lots of sweet and cozy holiday romance novels, some with slightly older characters (you don’t have to be under 30 to fall in love!).

 Christmas at Fireside Cabins